PREVIEW-Amazon investors eye revenue, cloud growth and retail margins ahead of earnings

 Net sales of Amazon's advertising business in the first quarter were $9.51 billion.
 Investors expect the company's advertising segment will increase to $10.3 billion in the second-quarter, according to estimates from Refinitiv.

-On the retail front, Amazon investors want to know how the company will keep consumers shopping on its site as discretionary spending decelerates with U.S. retail sales seeing a nominal increase 0.2% in June.
+On the retail front, Amazon investors are eyeing how the company will keep consumers shopping on its site as discretionary spending decelerates with U.S. retail sales seeing a nominal increase 0.2% in June.

+Amazon delivered more than 1.8 billion units to U.S. Prime members the same or next day, nearly quadrupling the number delivered at those speeds during the same period of 2019.

+Doug Herrington, Amazon chief executive of Worldwide Stores, said in a statement on Monday that creating a regional fulfillment network, placing products closer to shoppers and expanding its same-day delivery has reduced costs for consumers and the company.

 Investors are looking for Amazon's game plan to improve its e-commerce business profitability for rest of the year.
 Prime Day sales, which took place July 11-12, will not be included in Amazon's results for its second quarter, which ended June 30.
 The retail giant hit record sales on the first half of its two-day Prime event and plans to host another fall Prime event.